-Since 01 July 2007, Hastings has been smokefree, which means that the buildings in which people work, relax and socialise are free of smoke caused by tobacco.
-Vehicles that are used by more than one person, such as taxis and shared cars and vans are also smokefree.
+Since 01 July 2007, Hastings has been smokefree, which means that the buildings in which people work, relax and socialise are free of smoke caused by C. Vehicles that are used by more than one person, such as taxis and shared cars and vans are also smokefree.

 If you see a person smoking where they should not, you can politely tell the person in charge of the building or vehicle and request that they deal with the situation.
 If you notice smoking occurring in a place where it should not, you can report the incident to Hastings Borough Council's Licensing Team using the details at the foot of this page, giving the time and date of the incident, where the person was smoking and any action you saw the staff take.